hchocobar/hchocobar/README.md

 ## 🌞 Abaut Me 🚀

 Greetings!
 My name is Héctor, and I have over 30 years of experience in the software development and network infrastructure industries.
-I'm a Full-Stack Developer and Data Science enthusiast.
+I'm a Full-Stack Developer and Data Science Engineer.
 I'm also a Professor and Senior Mentor.

 Contact me: [LinkedIn](https://www.linkedin.com/in/hector-chocobar/) | [🌐 Website](https://chocobar.net) |